 I am not a licensed electrician.
 If in doubt or have specific questions about electrical work, consult a professional.
 While I will not undertake large electrical projects nor offer advice about them, I will offer advice regarding smaller electrical DIY projects such as wiring a lamp, replacing a power tool cord, installing a new outlet or switch, or the project below.

-A couple of years ago, I wrote a sponsored post about a smart thermostat (read more about it here) and I really loved it!
+A couple of years ago, I wrote a sponsored post about a smart thermostat (which has since been discontinued) and I really loved it!
 One of the best features is that it not only displayed the indoor temperature, but the outdoor temperature as well as the current weather and the forecast for the next day.
 Since we no longer have a furnace to use the thermostat, I wanted to figure out how to power the smart thermostat without connecting it to a furnace so I could use the thermostat as a weather station…

 Awhile back, the compressor died in our air conditioner (the day before I started a new job) then a year later, a tree fell through our house basically severing the house in half and leaving us with no reason to have central heat or air (thankfully, I didn’t have the air conditioner repaired or replaced!).
 I was left with this fabulous smart thermostat and didn’t want to get rid of it, especially since I knew there could be a way I could use it as a sort of weather station if I could find a way to supply it with power.